 Casual dining, cheap eat

 Don’t panic.
-What appears to be a line of ants crawling across a bowl of poached pear and goat’s cheese is in fact... ants.
+What appears to be a line of ants crawling across a bowl of poached pear and goat’s cheese is, in fact... ants.
 Deep-fried until crunchy, earthy and zesty, try them with a pokey sloe gin and burnt orange negroni.
 If insects (including flying termites in season) aren’t your bag, go for the signature fried chicken with sriracha mayo.
-Small plates from £4.
+Small plates such as Muntjac loin with rocket and orange from £7.50

 The Assembly House